 The Tiki hype grew further after WWII

-He followed a similar concept to Donn Beach's ideas with tropical decoration, colorful, exotic cocktails, rattan and bamboo, and flaming torches - just like the set up at Don the Beachcomber.
+He followed a similar concept to Donn Beach's ideas with tropical decoration, colorful, exotic cocktails, rattan and bamboo, and flaming torches - just like the setup at Don the Beachcomber.
 And with soldiers returning from the South Pacific, Trader Vic's quickly gained traction.

 Also, Victor Bergeron is believed to have invented the famous Mai Tai cocktail soon after he opened his restaurant chain.
 However, there is an ongoing dispute if it might not have been Donn Beach after all.

-But what neither of both can claim is the credit for the beloved ceramic Tiki mugs with faces inspired by authentic Māori Tiki carvings or Hula girls.
+But what neither of them can claim is the credit for the beloved ceramic Tiki mugs with faces inspired by authentic Māori Tiki carvings or Hula girls.
 Those appeared in the US only in the late 1950s.

 How did Polynesian culture turn Hawaiian?